chainpoint/chainpoint-core/README.md

 $ cd chainpoint-core
 $ make install-deps

-Please logout and login to allow your user to use docker
+You must logout and login to allow your user to use Docker
 $ exit #Logout of your server
 ```